 Recreational vehicles are great fun for the whole family.
 However, accidents do happen.
 When our firm is consulted, we immediately dispatch our seasoned investigative team to the accident site.
 Upon arrival, they search for evidence that links an at-fault driver to the crash.
 The type of evidence varies but can include road marks that show if the vehicle failed to stop and the results of accident reconstruction techniques.
 The team interviews witnesses who saw the accident happen and obtains video footage gleaned from traffic surveillance cameras and nearby businesses.
 We also check on defects associated with RVs and review the police report for mistakes.
 Once the information has been gathered, the data is released to our legal team to build a strong case against the defendant.Sacramento Recreational Vehicle Accident Lawyer

 I’m Ed Smith, a Sacramento recreational vehicle accident attorney.
-If you have been involved in an RV accident due to negligence, you have the right to be compensated for your injuries and other damages.
+If you have been involved in an RV or motorhome rollover accident due to negligence, you have the right to be compensated for your injuries and other damages.
 Call me at (916) 921-6400 or at (800) 404-5400 for free and friendly advice.
 You can also reach me online.

 I’ve helped numerous residents of Sacramento and those in Northern California in wrongful death cases, all types of car accidents, and traumatic injuries.

 Proud members of the Million Dollar Advocates Forum and the National Association of Distinguished Counsel.